osaroo3/world-cup-quiz-ci-project2/README.md

 ### Background photo

-A main photo is used in the index page as to capture the users attention, expecially as it is the official logo of the 2022 FIFA world cup held in Qatar.
+A main photo is used in the index page to capture the users attention, expecially as it is the official logo of the 2022 FIFA world cup held in Qatar.

 ![Background photo](assets/images/fifa-world-cup.svg.png)